bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

-plasmac_gcode.py|removes z axis moves from the opened gcode file plasmac_stat.var|saved statistics materialverter.py|tool table file converter
+plasmac_gcode.py|removes z axis moves from the opened gcode file plasmac_stat.var|saved statistics materialverter.py|tool table file converter configurator.py|configure a new or upgrade an existing plasmac configuration

 The .ini files are notated for extra the requirements for these configurations.